Table of Contents

 Muscles of the neck

-The muscles of the neck are also responsible for various movements of the neck such as antero-posterior flexion, lateral flexion, hyperextension and rotation.
+The muscles of the neck are also responsible for various movements of the neck such as anteroposterior flexion, lateral flexion, hyperextension, and rotation.

 Fascial Organization of the Neck

-The investing fascia is attached to the ligamentum nuchae and the spinous processes of the 7th cervical vertebrae enveloping different structures and vessels to take the contour of a collar around the neck.
+The investing fascia is attached to the ligamentum nuchae and the spinous processes of the 7th cervical vertebrae, enveloping different structures and vessels to take the contour of a collar around the neck.

-- The prevertebral fascia behind the carotid sheath.
+- Prevertebral fascia behind the carotid sheath

 The platysma, the most superficial muscle in the neck, lies on top of the superficial lamina.
-It provides tension in the skin between the face and chest and is responsible for opening of the jaw muscles (by pulling down the mandible).
+It provides tension in the skin between the face and chest and is responsible for the opening of the jaw muscles (by pulling down the mandible).

 Anatomy and Function of the Regions of the Lower Face